sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/plugins/index.md

 Pretty cool, huh? :-)

 ## How to create your own plugin
 First let us know about your cool plugin!
-Then share it with others by publish it to npm or just use Github.
+Then share it with others by publish it to npm or just use GitHub.

 ### Basic structure
 Your plugin needs to follow this structure.